victoriamoura/victoriamoura/README.md

 First of all, glad you're here!
 I'm do happy to have you on my profile!
 Let me introduce myself a little.... 🙋‍♀️

 My name is Victoria, Vic for friends!
 I'm 30 years old, I'm a Front End Software Developer.
 I work in technology since 2012, the first year in infrastructure and the rest in development.
-Now a days I'm Shopify Develoer at @sallve. 💻
+Now a days I'm Shopify Developer at @sallve. 💻

 I worked in large marketing and advertising agencies in Espírito Santo (BRA), being part of web and technology teams, where besides the growth in the area I also had contact with various tools and methodologies. 🕹